hannahgsimon/HALModeling2024/README.md

 - 2D Grid: The space with defined dimensions within which agents can move.
 - Stochastic: At each timestep, each agent can have one of several random outcomes with probabilities defined in the `CellFunctions` class, such as death, division, and survival (see agent definitions above).
 - Agent Management: Agents and their attributes can be tracked within the 2D grid.
+- Figures: Each figure (2-6) is characterized by different parameters, defined in the `FigParameters` class and originated from Table 1 [2].
+- Scenarios: The "Simulation GIFs" folder defines and contains GIFs of each scenario (A-E), which is a figure with immune suppression effect (𝜅) at its threshold value.

 ## Usage
 Before running the code, you will need to update the file paths if any of the following booleans are set to true: `printCounts`, `printProbabilities`, `printNeighbors`, or `writeGIF`.

 The simulation starts with the below initial conditions (modifiable in the code).
 You can update these parameters in the indicated lines of code to fit your specific simulation requirements.
 - **<ins>Figure</ins>:** 2.
-There are figures 2, 3, 4, 5, and 6, each of which have different parameters as outlined in the `FigParameters` class.
+The figure for which the code will run.
      ```java
     public static int figure = 2;
      ```
 - **<ins>Scenario Active</ins>:** Disabled.
 Used for simulation testing of scenarios A, B, C, or D to study birfurcation of a tumor from controlled growth (immune limited) to uncontrolled growth (immune escape).
 The threshold is determined by the value of immune suppression (*𝜅*).
-The "Simulation GIFs" folder contains GIFs illustrating these scenarios.
     ```java
     public static boolean scenarioActive = false; public static char scenario = 'A';
     ```